-BUI is a misdemeanor, but there is no license suspension.
+BUI is a gross misdemeanor, but there is no license suspension.

-If you are stopped in Washington State for Boating Under the Influence you will face misdemeanor charges.
-This means that you can be facing between 0-90 days in jail and $0-$1000 penalty.
+If you are stopped in Washington State for Boating Under the Influence you will face gross-misdemeanor charges.
+This means that you can be facing between 0-364 days in jail and $0-$5000 penalty.
 Unlike a DUI, there is no driver's license suspension for a BUI.
 Also, unlike a DUI, you have no obligation to take a breath test.

 BUI Laws Are Both State and Federal